 Summary and Analysis

-Chapter 6 - Pilgrimage
+Part I: Chapter 6

 After Root's rough design for the 1893 Chicago World's Fair is approved, Burnham builds living quarters for himself at Jackson Park, where he plans to live almost the entire time during construction of the fair.
 Burnham and Root make the decision to contact five of the most accomplished architects across America.
 Much to Chicago's dismay, none of the men solicited are from Chicago.
 Burnham and Root seek out architects from New York, Boston, and Kansas City to help shatter the perception that Chicago would not be able to produce a sophisticated fair.
 The architect from Kansas City, Henry Van Brunt, responds to the invitation enthusiastically, but the others are reluctant to come on board.

 Consequently, Burnham decides to go to New York in the harsh conditions of December 1890 to meet with George Post, Richard Hunt, Charles McKim, all of New York, and Robert Peabody of Boston to try to sway them to join the team of architects creating the fair.
 Intimidated by their backgrounds and education, Burnham wishes that Olmstead and Root were there to help support his arguments.
 Burnham describes Chicago's vision to make a fair that goes above and beyond what Paris had produced.
 He also tries to alleviate the men's fears that their artistic integrity would be compromised in their absences from the Chicago construction site.
 When Burnham leaves New York, Peabody is the only architect who has officially joined the effort to build the fair.
 The others continue to take the invitation under advisement.